ballerfuturistic/sfmnauts/metro-redux/importing.md

 For Metro, if you use the **texture converter** linked [**in the Tools section**](/metro-redux/tools.md), you can run it in **every single folder with the textures** and then **simply change the output to .dds for each texture listed under the Asset Tracking menu.**

+You run it by dragging a file on to it.

 Considering reading the [**Texture Conversion**](/metro-redux/texture-conversion.md) guide from here on out.